binkley/wrong-place-wrong-time/homebrewery.md

 A good night to spend in a festhall or tavern or both.
 After enjoying Three Pearls Nightclub (and some burlesque), it is after midnight, and you continue to the Bloody Fist about a block from the festhall and across Snail Street.
-One-Eyed Jukk—a popular fence for armor and weapons—hawks his wares, but even at his “low, low” prices, it is too rich for you.
+One-Eyed Jukk&mdash;a popular fence for armor and weapons&mdash;hawks his wares, but even at his “low, low” prices, it is too rich for you.

 > #### What do you do?